 Geometric Shapes: are circles, rectangles, squares, triangles and so on - a clear edge can be achieved when using tools to create the shapes.
-Most geometric shapes are made by humans; though crystals are also considered to be geometric even though they are made in nature.
+Most geometric shapes are made by humans; though crystals are also considered to be geometric despite the fact that they are made in nature.